Book sample: Plug-in Hybrids

 It all made Kramer think hard about what he wanted to do.
 What he could do.

 A year of discussions with Hypercar didn’t lead to much, so Kramer made an adjustment.
 He would start a business that would take orders for future delivery of the ultralight, fully optimized hydrogen fuel-cell cars and then hire Hypercar to make them.
 With co-sponsorship from Hypercar, he invited 75 engineers, environmentalists, and investors who were familiar with the Hypercar concept to a meeting at the knOwhere Store in Palo Alto, Calif., to found the California Car Company Initiative.
+To formalize this venture, he ensured that all necessary legal documents, including the arkansas articles of incorporation, were prepared to establish the company’s legitimacy and operational framework.

 The concept of hydrogen fuel-cell cars was hot.
 “It enchanted me and a lot of other people,” Kramer said.
 The idea seemed appealing.
 Hydrogen is the most abundant element in the universe.
 The process would use electricity to strip hydrogen from its tight bond with other elements in natural gas or water.
 Later the hydrogen would be combined with oxygen on the electrode of a fuel cell in a car, generating electricity that would run the electric car.
 Out the tailpipe would come nothing but trickles of water.